Estimated reading time: 7 minutes

 Theories of emotion

 There are many theories of emotion and different views on the number basic emotions.
 Paul Ekman identified six universally recognised facial expressions of emotion.
-And Robert Plutchik suggested that we have eight primary bipolar emotions and created a wheel of emotions to show them: joy versus sadness; anger versus fear; trust versus disgust; and surprise versus anticipation.
+Lisa Feldman Barrett says scientists can’t even agree on how to define emotions.
+Robert Plutchik suggested that we have eight primary bipolar emotions and created a wheel of emotions to show them: joy versus sadness; anger versus fear; trust versus disgust; and surprise versus anticipation.

-Stephen Batchelor my favourite teacher of secular Buddhism, uses the acronym ELSA – Embrace Life, Let Go, Stop Grasping, Act, as a structure for embracing life, letting go of reactivity, stopping grasping and cultivating a path of action by doing a sequence of tasks.
-This is mindfulness in action for the modern world, showing clear steps for managing painful emotions through mindfulness.
+Stephen Batchelor my favourite teacher of secular Buddhism, uses the acronym ELSA – Embrace Life, Let Go, Stop Grasping, Act, as a structure for embracing whatever is present, letting go of reactivity, stopping grasping onto what you want and cultivating a path of action by doing a sequence of tasks.
+This helps us choose what actions to take.
+This is mindfulness in action for the modern world, showing clear steps for managing painful emotions through mindful awareness.

 Sam Harris, neuroscientist, philosopher, and best-selling author also provides clear guidelines to spirituality without religion.
 Managing emotions, by using mindfulness practices, is central to cultivating a balanced approach to life and relationships.